pism/pism/doc/forcing/pism_forcing.rst

 :|variables|: :var:`delta_T` [degrees Kelvin] :|implementation|: ``PA_paleo_precip``

-This modifier implements the SeaRISE-Greenland formula for paleo-precipitation correction from present; a 7.3\% change of precipitation rate for every one degree Celsius of air temperature change [Huybrechts02]_.
+This modifier implements the SeaRISE-Greenland formula for a precipitation correction from present; a 7.3\% change of precipitation rate for every one degree Celsius of air temperature change [Huybrechts02]_.
 See `SeaRISE Greenland model initialization <SeaRISE-Greenland_>`_ for details.
 The input file should contain air temperature offsets in the format used by ``-atmosphere ...,delta_T`` modifier, see section `Modifier: Scalar temperature offsets`_.

 It takes the following command-line options.